liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/03-creating-managed-beans-to-use-services.markdown

     Each method accomplishes

+4. Press *Ctrl-Shift-O* to add and organize the class' necessary imports.

-This `GuestbookBackingBean` is request scoped, which means that it is only created when a request is being made.
+This `GuestbookBackingBean` is *request scoped*, which means that it is only created when a request is being made.
 JSF creates the bean, uses the bean as requested, and then it is removed and available for garbage collection.
 The request to create an instance of the `GuestbookBackingBean` is submitted from